jgwentworth92/HouseofSpoons/Readme.md

 For anyone that wants to test the functionality of the website, you will need to run the website on an local server.

-I recommend Express node.js web application framework HTTP server.
+I recommend Express node.js web application framework HTTP server[^1].

+[^1]: You can also you your own local server.

 how to install: